604 Curriculum Development

 Dear:

 We recognize your concern about the use of ___________________________ in our school district.
-The school district has developed procedures for selection of instructional materials but realizes that not everyone will agree with every selection made.
+The school district has developed procedures for selection of instructional and library materials but realizes that not everyone will agree with every selection made.

 To help you understand the selection process, we are sending copies of the school district's: